 Later when visiting my grandmother, I found more to be learned about how our Sicilian family utilizes the fresh Ohio produce to make traditional meals that are perfectly delicious here and made seasonally.

 The best example of this (aside from my grandmother’s Sicilian Tomato Sauce) is this really quick Swiss chard dish my aunt prepared while another aunt was showing me the secret to making the best tomato sauce in the world (in our humble opinions, of course)- my grandmother’s recipe.
 When you’ve got tomatoes, garlic, and Swiss chard, why you’ve got a meal.
 Simple food at its best.
-(Recipe below)
+(Get the recipe here)

 On one of my last days in Ohio, my dad and I eagerly drove out to Hunt’s Organic Farm in Oberlin, Ohio.
 Last year we stumbled upon this place by accident; this year we knew exactly where and why we were headed this way: to fetch some good old organic eggs for ourselves and our family members who had never tried them before.

 All the eggs were gone.

 If you go (which I think you should), just call ahead.
 And bring cash.